SlowDash integrates Python scripts written by users, with features including:

 ( ]

-Only the “current” values are available in this way.
+Only the “current” (present) values are available in this way.
 If you need historical values, store the values in a database.

 In slowdash/ExampleProjects/SlowTask